What is a motion to suppress in a court setting?

 Study for the Wisconsin 720-Hour Academy Phase I Test.
 Prepare with flashcards and multiple choice questions, each with hints and explanations.
 Get ready to pass your exam!

-A motion to suppress is a legal request made by a party in a court setting, typically by a defendant, seeking to exclude certain evidence from being presented during a trial.
-This often arises when there are concerns that the evidence was obtained in violation of the defendant's constitutional rights, such as through illegal searches or seizures.
-The primary aim of this motion is to ensure that the evidence in question is not considered in the proceedings, upholding the legal standards and protections afforded to individuals under the law.
+A motion to suppress is a legal request made by a party in a court setting, typically by the defense, to prevent certain evidence from being introduced at trial.
+This request is based on the argument that the evidence was obtained in violation of the defendant’s rights, particularly those protected under the Fourth Amendment, which guards against unreasonable searches and seizures.
+By successfully filing a motion to suppress, the defense aims to ensure that any evidence acquired unlawfully cannot influence the jury or affect the outcome of the trial.

 Subscribe